Stacktape

 Forwarding logs

-Whether you chose to use Fargate or EC2 instances, your containers are running securely within your VPC.
+Regardless of whether you use Fargate or EC2 instances, your containers run securely within a VPC.

 • Fargate - abstracts the server and cluster management away from the user, allowing them to run containers without managing the underlying servers, simplifying deployment and management of applications but offering less control over the computing environment.